Free (band): After Free

 With Kossoff in better health again in late 1975, he was delighted that ex-colleagues Rodgers and Kirke asked him to join them on stage for two nights.
 A British tour was set to begin on 25 April 1976 with Back Street Crawler headlining with Bad Company in support of Back Street Crawler's second album, but again Kossoff's drug addictions contributed to a drastic decline in the guitarist's health.
 On a flight from Los Angeles to New York City on 19 March 1976, Kossoff died from a pulmonary embolism at the age of 25.

 After parting with Bad Company in 1982, Rodgers went on to explore the heavy blues stylings of Free again in his solo career during the 1980s and 1990s, and in the bands The Firm and The Law.
 Subsequently, he teamed up as vocalist with two of the three remaining members of Queen (Brian May, John Deacon and Roger Taylor).
 In September 2008, Queen + Paul Rodgers released their first studio album The Cosmos Rocks.
 Rodgers also performed Free and Bad Company songs while on tour with Queen, in addition to the traditional Queen songs and new cuts from their most recently released album.

+Fraser would go on to write songs for Robert Palmer, Joe Cocker, Chaka Khan, and Rod Stewart, among others.
+He wrote the Robert Palmer hit "Every Kinda People".
+Fraser and Rodgers performed together again at Woodstock '94.

 Rodgers and Kirke toured again with Bad Company from 2012 to 2016.
 Andy Fraser died on 16 March 2015.
 In 2017, Paul Rodgers embarked on a Free Spirit UK Tour in May 2017 to celebrate the music of Free by performing songs strictly from the Free catalogue.
 In 2019 Bad Company reformed to tour in support of the first leg on Lynyrd Skynyrd's Last Of The Street Survivors Tour.